IIPL-HangzhouDianziUniversity/SASAN-pytorch/README.md

 ## Installation
 We run SASAN and previous methods on a system running Ubuntu 22.04, with Python 3.9, PyTorch 2.0.0, and CUDA 11.8.
 For a full list of software packages and version numbers, see the experimental environment file `environment.yml`.

+## Experiment
+### Baselines

+We have provided the GitHub links to the PyTorch implementation code for all networks compared in the experiments herein.

+### Training Results